 “Good Governance as Technology: Toward an Ethnography of the Bretton Woods Institutions”, in D. Mosse and D. Lewis, eds., The Aid Effect: Giving and Governing in International Development.
 London: Pluto Press (2005).

-Selected blog posts
+Selected blog posts and op-ed pieces

 "Malawi faces toughest, most high-profile trial yet in massive Cashgate scandal" African Arguments.
 8 February 2017.